 - .231 Since the purpose of the CPIP is to provide an action plan of improvement, employees on a CPIP are expected to meet the set targets and goals outlined.
 Failure to comply with the terms of a CPIP will result in a pretermination hearing being scheduled for non-probationary employees.
-The length of a CPIP will be determined by management and communicated to the employee, but should not exceed 6 months. - .232 Refusal by an employee to acknowledge receipt of the CPIP form as outlined above will result in a pre-termination hearing being scheduled. - .233 Employees who believe that the CPIP is not performance based but is retaliatory in nature can file a complaint under PPPM 822 Respectful Workplace Policy - .24 Pay increases related to performance (Special Merit Increase) may be approved based on the budget process and collective bargaining and are subject to rules determined by the Human Resources Department and Mayor. - .25 An initial planning meeting to cover performance goals and expectations should occur between a supervisor and employee at the beginning of the employee's assignment to a position, usually within 30 days. - .26 This policy pertains to non-sworn employees.
-For information about performance evaluation for sworn Police and Fire, please refer to the applicable Collective Bargaining agreement and departmental policies.
+The length of a CPIP will be determined by management and communicated to the employee, but should not exceed 6 months. - .232 Refusal by an employee to acknowledge receipt of the CPIP form as outlined above will result in a pre-termination hearing being scheduled. - .232.233 Employees who believe that the CPIP is not performance based but is retaliatory in nature can file a complaint under PPPM 822 - Respectful Workplace Policy - .24 Pay increases related to performance (Special Merit Increase) may be approved based on the budget process and collective bargaining and are subject to rules determined by the Human Resources Department and Mayor. - .25 An initial planning meeting to cover performance goals and expectations should occur between a supervisor and employee at the beginning of the employee's assignment to a position, usually within 30 days. - .26 This policy pertains to non-sworn employees.
+For information about performance evaluation for sworn Police and Fire sworn positions, please see relevant internal policies and procedures for the applicable departmenrefer to the applicable Collective Bargaining agreement and department policiest.